Top 10 Best Value Plants

 Cosmos spp., grown as an annual

-With single or double daisy-shaped blooms in a rainbow of hues, cosmos thrives in a variety of conditions, making it an apropos choice for nearly any garden.
+With single or double daisy-shaped blooms in a rainbow of hues, cosmos are best value plants that thrive in a variety of conditions, making it an apropos choice for nearly any garden.
 Plant taller varieties near a fence or provide stakes to help the long, spindly stems stand up to the strong winds and heavy downpours of summer thunderstorms.

 Daylily